A Las Vegas Birth Story

 I am so excited to share another beautiful birth story from 2019.
 This mama found me over the summer as she was looking for a birth photographer for her third baby.
 This is the second client this year that hired me for their third birth, even though they hadn’t professionally documented their previous two births.
-I think so many families feel guilty about hiring a birth photographer for their birth if they hadn’t for previous children, because it can feel a little unfair.
+I think many families feel guilty about hiring a birth photographer for their birth if they hadn’t for previous children because it can feel a little unfair.
 I have a totally different perspective.

 I think that it is after your first birth, and maybe even second, that you really realize that the fears of being documented begin to diminish amid the desire to have those memories to look back on.
-What I love about documenting births with other children is that I always involve them in the birth story somehow, whether that be during labor, or when they meet for the first time.
+What I love about documenting births with other children is that I always involve them in the birth story somehow, whether that be during labor or when they meet for the first time.
 Your family and your connection are a vital part of your birth story.
 They are often my favorite images and footage.
 What I would give to have my birth stories documented with my own children!

 Luckily, she lives not too far from me, so I got there pretty quickly.
-When I arrived I quietly entered her birth space to find that she was really moving quickly and was having the occasional urge to push.
+When I arrived, I quietly entered her birth space to find that she was moving quickly and had the occasional urge to push.
 I was in awe of her beautifully decorated birth space (that she decorated while laboring!), it was so well thought out and so full of so many meaningful and sentimental items.
 Her doula and midwife both spoke words of encouragement over her and guided her through those urges.
 Her husband moved in and out of the room between the girls and his wife.

 Jessica ended up delivering 20 minutes after I arrived!
-She went so fast, I was just so grateful that I made it!
+She went so fast; I was just so grateful that I made it!

 It was such a beautiful delivery, and Jessica made it all look so graceful!
 Her girls made it into the room after their baby was born; they were so adorable!